 The Impact in Tennessee

 Since the creation of tnAchieves through the evolution of Tennessee Promise, 140,000 high school seniors in Tennessee have attended community college or a technical school tuition-free (Sterling).
-Last year, almost 60,000 students applied for Tennessee Promise and 15,830 students remained eligible to use the scholarship to enroll in classes the following fall.
+In 2015, almost 60,000 students applied for Tennessee Promise and 15,830 students remained eligible to use the scholarship to enroll in classes the following fall.
 As a result of the Tennessee Promise FAFSA requirement, Tennessee now sustains 40 percent of FAFSA completion in the country; which is more than any other state (“Nearly 60,000 High School Seniors”).
-Furthermore, due to Tennessee Promise’s eight-hour community service requirement per semester, 32, 208 tnAchieves/Promise students have given 344, 477 hours’ worth of community service back to Tennessee communities (Sterling).
+Furthermore, due to Tennessee Promise’s eight hour community service requirement per semester, 32, 208 tnAchieves/Promise students have given 344, 477 hours’ worth of community service back to Tennessee communities (Sterling).

 American Opinion on Free College

 As college costs have exponentially risen in recent decades, the Pew Research Center conducted a study in 2011 to analyze if people think the costs associated with college are worth the results.
-A large part of this study involved polling United States citizens to gauge how they feel about varied aspects of college such as, the expenses, their overall experience, and the effects on students’ careers and lives past graduation.
+This study primarily involved polling United States citizens to gauge how they feel about varied aspects of college such as, the expenses, their overall experience, and the effects on students’ careers and lives past graduation.
 The Pew Research Center also asked the public how they think college tuition should be paid for, and where the funds for college tuition should come from.
 Results of the study found that 55 percent of Americans believe that paying for college should be the responsibility of the student and their families.
 On the other hand, 62 percent of the general public told Pew that they would support an increase in federal government spending on education this year.
 This option was most popular among people between the ages of 18 and 30.
 From this age group, 46 percent of people said that the government should pay the largest sum of their tuition, while only 20 percent of people 50 and older agreed with this statement.
 According to Pew, a third of students who do not end up graduating with a degree after attending a four-year college or university tried paying for school themselves.
 Despite varying public opinions on how college should be paid for, the study also showed that 86 percent of college graduates believe that college was a valuable investment.
 Through this study, it was proven that the rising cost of college tuition is an issue of concern for Americans, and it has led to many debates and discussions about how this problem should be solved.
 While the overwhelming majority agreed that college is a beneficial experience in one's life, people have conflicting feelings on who should be responsible for the financial burden.

 Hypothesis